Defining our Oasis

 We went through the process of asking ourselves questions like, “if presence is all we can have, would we still want to be there?” (instead of being satisfied with someone else being there).
 The answer was clearly yes.
 Would we still want to be there if we could not as openly share our faith?
 Again, the answer was yes.
 For this reason, Oasis International Schools was born!

 Since this time, we have learned through our Oasis schools (5 out of 21) that we can have an effective impact by respecting our host countries through adjusting our approach.
-Each Oasis location is different in that some are so strict (like Afghanistan) regarding religious issues that we cannot freely share our faith, teach Bible, have chapel services, etc.; others (like Turkey and Malaysia) welcome our presence and allow religious freedom, but simply want us to be careful not to require Biblical instruction for non-Christians; places like China allow us to openly practice our faith, but also ask us not to share our faith with nationals; similarly, Indonesia has restrictions that allow the free practice of religion, but forbids any effort to convert others.
+Each Oasis location is different in that some are so strict (like Afghanistan) regarding religious issues that we cannot freely share our faith, teach Bible, have chapel services, etc.; others (like Turkey and Malaysia) welcome our presence and allow religious freedom, but simply want us to be careful not to require Biblical instruction for non-Christians; places like the Far East ask us not to share our faith with nationals; similarly, Indonesia has restrictions that allow the free practice of religion, but forbids any effort to convert others.
 Even in places with total religious freedom (like Singapore), we are encouraged simply to show respect to other religions by not “flashing” our religion in the face of others.

 The dictionary defines oasis this way: “something serving as a refuge, relief, or pleasant change from what is usual, annoying, difficult, etc.”